Human Anatomy and Physiology III

 Midterm Exams will be given on Monday of Weeks 4 and 8

-Analyze fundamental scientific concepts, models and theories related to the integumentary, skeletal and nervous systems.
+Analyze fundamental scientific concepts, models and theories related to the endocrine, digestive, urinary, and reproductive systems.

-Apply knowledge to solve problems, investigate information and draw conclusions about the function of the integumentary, skeletal and nervous systems.
+Apply knowledge to solve problems, investigate information and draw conclusions about the function of the endocrine, digestive, urinary, and reproductive systems.

-Understand the structure and operation of the integumentary, skeletal and nervous system through lecture and laboratory study.
+Understand the structure and operation of the endocrine, digestive, urinary, and reproductive systems through lecture and laboratory study.

-Identify gross and histologic structures of the integumentary, skeletal, and nervous systems
+Identify gross and histologic structures of the endocrine, digestive, urinary, and reproductive systems.

-Connect the structure and function of the integumentary, skeletal and nervous systems to everyday activities and situations.
+Connect the structure and function of the endocrine, digestive, urinary, and reproductive systems to everyday activities and situations.

 Recognize homeostasis as an essential aspect of wellness from the cellular to organismal level.